ImmoMakelaarVergelijker

 Want to make an estimate in 5 minutes of how much you can borrow based on your salary:

-2. Take 30–35% of that amount as the target monthly repayment for your mortgage (40% if you want to calculate on the higher side).
+2. Take 30-35% of that amount as the target monthly repayment for your mortgage (40% if you want to calculate on the higher side and you have no other loans running).

-3. Use an online mortgage simulator (from a bank or independent provider) and enter this monthly repayment to see which loan amount corresponds to that repayment, for terms of 20, 25 or 30 years.
+3. Use an online mortgage simulator (from ING, KBC, Keytrade or an independent provider) and enter this monthly repayment to see which loan amount corresponds to that repayment, for terms of 20, 25 or 30 years.

 4. Check whether you have sufficient personal contribution to reach the purchase price plus costs within the loan-to-value limit (generally a maximum of 90%).